magento/magento2-page-builder/docs/getting-started/introduction.md

 ## Page Builder updates from the Magento core team

 We will push new beta releases once a week, including work from the backlog.
 We don't expect any large breaking changes, but we will communicate them to you if the need arises.

-## Contact Us
+## Contact us

 To participate in technical discussions and ask questions, join us in [Slack], where a number of Page Builder team members are present.